gigiftt/NuaikitTracking_BE/README.md

 - mockData1 : normal plan
 - mockData2 : study only 2 year
 - mockData3 : study only 2 year with F grade
-- mockData4 : study only 2 year but not 207106
+- mockData4 : study only 2 year except 207106 course
-- mockData5 : year 1 have summer
+- mockData5 : study only 2 year and year 1 have summer term